Major histocompatibility complex: Evolutionary diversity

 MHC diversity has also been suggested as a possible indicator for conservation, because large, stable populations tend to display greater MHC diversity than smaller, isolated populations.
 Small, fragmented populations that have experienced a population bottleneck typically have lower MHC diversity.
 For example, relatively low MHC diversity has been observed in the cheetah (Acinonyx jubatus), Eurasian beaver (Castor fiber), and giant panda (Ailuropoda melanoleuca).
 In 2007 low MHC diversity was attributed a role in disease susceptibility in the Tasmanian devil (Sarcophilus harrisii), native to the isolated island of Tasmania, such that an antigen of a transmissible tumor, involved in devil facial tumour disease, appears to be recognized as a self antigen.
 To offset inbreeding, efforts to sustain genetic diversity in populations of endangered species and of captive animals have been suggested.

 In ray-finned fish like rainbow trout, allelic polymorphism in MHC class II is reminiscent of that in mammals and predominantly maps to the peptide binding groove.
 However, in MHC class I of many teleost fishes, the allelic polymorphism is much more extreme than in mammals in the sense that the sequence identity levels between alleles can be very low and the variation extends far beyond the peptide binding groove.
 It has been speculated that this type of MHC class I allelic variation contributes to allograft rejection, which may be especially important in fish to avoid grafting of cancer cells through their mucosal skin.

 The MHC locus (6p21.3) has 3 other paralogous loci in the human genome, namely 19pl3.1, 9q33–q34, and 1q21–q25.
 It is believed that the loci arouse from the two-round duplications in vertebrates of a single ProtoMHC locus, and the new domain organizations of the MHC genes were a result of later cis-duplication and exon shuffling in a process termed "the MHC Big Bang."
 Genes in this locus are apparently linked to intracellular intrinsic immunity in the basal Metazoan Trichoplax adhaerens.

+A 2022 metaanalysis across 50 vertebrate species found that IIA genes were underrepresented in published studies, but that class IIA loci harbor considerable levels of genetic variability and are targets for positive and/or diversifying selection.
+The authors therefore argued that MHC Class IIA loci represent an understudied component in studies of immunogenetics, mate choice, evolutionary genetics, and other aspects of MHC variation.